maxbrunet/minijinja-go/README.md

 # If using vendored packages, simply run:
 # bash vendor/github.com/maxbrunet/minijinja-go/v2/build.sh
 ```

+On Windows, the `build.ps1` can be used similarly.

 The dynamic library must be available during runtime of any dependent program.